kyma-incubator/octopus/README.md

 ## Overview

 Octopus is a testing framework that allows you to run tests defined as Docker images on a running cluster.

-## Purpose
-Octopus was created in response to `helm test` limitations:
+It was created to replace the `helm test` with providing additional features:
-1. There is no possibility to run only a subset of tests.
+1. Selective testing.
 This can be especially useful for local development when a developer wants to execute only tests that his local changes can affect.
-1. There is no possibility to retry only failed tests.
+1. Retries on failed tests.
 Flaky tests are an everyday reality.
 Definitely, developers should strive to improve tests and make them stable, but we should accept that they will exist.
-1. There is no possibility to run a given test many times.
+1. Run tests multiple times.
 This can be helpful when a developer adds a new test and he/she needs to validate if a test is stable or he wants to reproduce a problem that sometimes occurs on CI.
-1. There is only limited support for concurrent testing.
+1. Full support for concurrent testing.
 A developer should be able to decide if a given test is prepared to be executed concurrently with other tests.
 A person who executes tests should be able how many concurrent tests can be executed, depending on the cluster size.